 At the start of each year, we review your rent for the coming year.
-In line with the Government's Welfare Reform and Work Act 2016, the Council has approved a rent decrease of 1% to be applied from 2 April 2018.
+In line with the Regulator of Social Housing Rent Standards we have approved a rent increase of 4.1% to be applied from 4 April 2022.

 Changes to other charges

-Other changes from Monday 2 April 2018 agreed by the Council are:
+Other changes from Monday 4 April 2022 are:

 If you pay by Direct Debit